fluidex/fluidex.github.io/content/posts/introducing-plonkit/index.en.md

 ---

 We are proudly to annouce that, FluiDex has received an [ESP grant](https://esp.ethereum.foundation/) from Ethereum Foundation for our [plonkit](https://github.com/fluidex/plonkit).
-And now, since this work gets completed, we would like to share more information about it.
+And since this work now gets completed, we would like to share more information about it.

 ## TL;DR
 Plonkit is a zkSNARK toolkit to work with [Circom](https://github.com/iden3/circom), a developer-friendly ZKP circuit language, in [PLONK proof system](https://eprint.iacr.org/2019/953.pdf).
 It allows generating proof, verifying and exporting verifier smart contract.